Skip to main content

 Results:

-Message: validation error: Unknown Image registry. rule validate-registries failed at path /spec/containers/0/image/
+Message: validation error: Unknown Image registry. rule validate-registries failed at path /spec/template/spec/containers/0/image/

 Policy: restrict-image-registries